 Missing data are ubiquitous in practice.
-A widely-used approach to handle incomplete/missing data is multiple imputation (MI).
-The National Research Council has recommended MI as one of its preferred approaches to addressing missing data (National Research Council, 2010).
-The idea of MI is to fill the missing values multiple times by sampling from the posterior predictive distribution of the missing values given the observed values.
-Then, full sample analyses can be applied straightforwardly to the imputed data sets, and these multiple results are summarized by an easy-to-implement combining rule for inference (Rubin, 1987).
-MI can provide valid frequentist inferences in various applications (e.g., Clogg et al., 1991).
-On the other hand, many authors have found that Rubin's variance estimator is not always consistent (e.g., Fay, 1992, Kott, 1995, Fay, 1996, Binder and Sun, 1996, Wang and Robins, 1998, Robins and Wang, 2000, Nielsen, 2003 and Kim et al., 2006).
-To ensure the validity of Rubin's variance estimation, imputations must be proper (Rubin, 1987).
-A sufficient condition for proper imputation is the congeniality condition of Meng (1994), imposed on both the imputation model and the subsequent full sample analysis.
-Even with a correctly specified imputation model, Yang and Kim (2016) showed that MI is not necessarily congenial for the method of moments estimation, so common statistical procedures can be incompatible with MI.
-Given the popularity of MI in practice, it is important to develop a valid inference procedure for utilizing MI in statistical inference.
+A widely used approach to handle incomplete/missing data is multiple imputation (MI).
+The National Research Council recommends MI as one of its preferred approaches to addressing missing data (National Research Council (2010)).
+The idea of MI is to fill the missing values multiple times by sampling from the posterior predictive distribution of the missing values, given the observed values.
+Then, we can apply full-sample analyses straightforwardly to the imputed data sets.
+These multiple results are summarized by an easy-to-implement combining rule for inference (Rubin (1987)).
+MI can provide valid frequentist inferences in various applications (e.g., Clogg et al. (1991)).
+However, some authors have found that Rubin's variance estimator is not always consistent (e.g., Fay (1992), Kott (1995), Fay (1996), Binder and Sun (1996), Wang and Robins (1998), Robins and Wang (2000), Nielsen (2003) and Kim et al. (2006)).
+To ensure the validity of Rubin's variance estimation, imputations must be proper (Rubin (1987)).
+A sufficient condition for proper imputation is the congeniality condition of Meng (1994), imposed on both the imputation model and the subsequent full-sample analysis.
+However, even with a correctly specified imputation model, Yang and Kim (2016) show that MI is not necessarily congenial for the method of moments estimation, and so common statistical procedures may be incompatible with MI.
+Nevertheless, given the popularity of MI in practice, it is important to develop a valid inference procedure for using MI in statistical inference.